Story of Ted Weisgal and Leisure Learning Unlimited

 tail for a percentage than a salary.

-As promised, Donna did pay Ted a percentage of the profits for a
+As promised, Deborah did pay Ted a percentage of the profits for a

 year.
-But one day in April 1979 Donna told Ted she had decided to
+But one day in April 1979 Deborah told Ted she had decided to

 pay him a salary instead.
 No more share of the profits.
 This was a